 Note: You have several search filter settings you can adjust in the Online Pictures dialog box:

-Copyright (all, Creative Commons Only) - see section below about how to use pictures legally
+- Copyright (all, Creative Commons Only) – see section below about how to legally use pictures in your presentations.

 Like with anything in PowerPoint, there is always the risk that you will overuse a feature and shoot yourself in the foot.

 But beyond some of the obvious don’ts (like don’t crowd your slide with too many pictures, or don’t stretch and warp your images beyond recognition)… there are some other incredibly important rules to keep in mind with pictures in PowerPoint.

 Do use pictures legally